debobrad579/learn-cicd-starter/README.md

 # Notely

 A note-taking REST API built in Go, created as part of the boot.dev CI/CD course.
-The main focus of this project was setting up a full CI/CD pipeline with GitHub Actions, automated testing, security scanning, and deployment to Google Cloud Platform.
+The main focus of this project was setting up a full CI/CD pipeline with GitHub Actions, automated testing, security scanning, and deployment to Google Cloud Run.

 ## CI/CD Pipeline